If you own or run a London business the responsibility of integrating IT into your company or organisation can sometimes feel a little overwhelming.

-Office 365 Business comes with a wide range of apps and services for London Businesses to choose from right out of the box.
-But when it comes to managing and customizing apps to suit the specific needs of your business things can start to get a little more tricky.
+Microsoft 365 Business comes with a wide range of apps and services for London Businesses to choose from right out of the box.
+But when it comes to managing and customising apps to suit the specific needs of your business things can start to get a little more tricky.

-Add to that the fact Microsoft updates can sometimes clash with the modifications you’ve just so painstakingly introduced and it’s easy to see how customizing can quickly end in chaos!
+Add to that the fact Microsoft updates can sometimes clash with the modifications you’ve just so painstakingly introduced and it’s easy to see how customising can quickly end in chaos!

-We understand that as an Office 365 admin you need to perform a multitude of tasks to keep your organisation running smoothly and efficiently.
-Things may seem straightforward at first but if your main role in the company is not the ‘IT person’ and you’re already swamped with other tasks then managing Office 365 Business accounts and users can add extra stress and result in a reactive IT approach and not a proactive one.
+We understand that as a Microsoft 365 admin you need to perform a multitude of tasks to keep your organisation running smoothly and efficiently.
+Things may seem straightforward at first but if your main role in the company is not the ‘IT person’ and you’re already swamped with other tasks then managing Microsoft 365 Business accounts and users can add extra stress and result in a reactive IT approach and not a proactive one.

 This can quickly lead to oversights and problems such as incorrect license management, which can result in wasted spend for unneeded licenses.

 The solution?
-If you want to handle your Office 365 Business account and user management yourself we recommend utilising the Microsoft Support and Recovery Assistant for Office 365 free tool.
+If you want to handle your Microsoft 365 Business account and user management yourself we recommend utilising the Microsoft Support and Recovery Assistant for Microsoft 365 free tool.
 This tool will either automatically fix your problem or provide instructions for recommended resolutions.

 Whenever you switch from one IT solution to another there will inevitably be some bumps along the road.

-Adopting Office 365 Business is no different - particularly if you’re moving from an on-premise solution to the Cloud for the very first time.
+Adopting Microsoft 365 Business is no different - particularly if you’re moving from an on-premise solution to the Cloud for the very first time.